Last Updated on October 6, 2022 by Wandering our World

 As a general rule, it’s best to keep windows shut at night rather than open.
 It’s also advisable to stay in a hotel, or complex which has 24/7 security and security cameras.

-However one problem that does exist in Kuala Lumpur – and affects tourists – is petty crime.
+However one problem that does exist in Kuala Lumpur – and affects tourists – and that’s petty crime.

-The main issue for tourists and travelers to Kuala Lumpur is snatch and grab robbery – a type of theft where a robber grabs an item in a busy area and quickly disperses into the crowd.
+The main issue for tourists and travelers to Kuala Lumpur is snatch and grab robbery – a type of theft where a robber grabs an item in a busy areas and tourist areas and quickly disperses into the crowd.

 Whilst some of these robberies take place on foot, the vast majority of thieves now use motorbikes and scooters to quickly grab bags, wallets, phones and similar items from unsuspecting tourists.
 Thieves in Kuala Lumpur have even been known to grab items from individuals who are also riding motorbikes.